WSU-4110/Live-Sports-Display/README.md

-﻿# Live-Sports-Display
+﻿# Live-Sports-Display]
-This project aims to display live scores.
+The aim of our project is to display live sports data to a specially built screen - allowing fans to have a greater immersion into the game.

 ## Team members: